z1digitalstudio/advent-of-code-template/template-instructions.md

 If your solution is correct, you will see a message in the terminal and this README will be updated automatically to show your progress ✨.

-> This would be available _ONLY_ for users with an `AOC_SESSION_KEY`

 ## Join the leaderboard

-You can [join](https://adventofcode.com/2022/leaderboard/private) Z1's private leaderboard:
+If you're a Z1 employee, you can [join](https://adventofcode.com/2022/leaderboard/private) Z1's private leaderboard:

 ```
 3197226-79081dfb
 ```

-Also, if you're a Z1 employee, you can register to the AoC internal event for a chance to redeem the stars you won for fantastic Z1 swag and become the ⭐️⭐️ **_Z1 Coder of the year_** ⭐️⭐️.
+Also register to the AoC internal event for a chance to redeem the stars you won for fantastic Z1 swag and become the ⭐️⭐️ **_Z1 Coder of the year_** ⭐️⭐️.

 Join channel `#z1-initiative-advent-of-code`